Baadshaho: Filming

-Release and marketing
+Release

 The makers of the film earlier announced that the films worldwide release would be on 22 December 2016.
 However, upon request from producers Ritesh Sidhwani and Rakesh Roshan of the films Raees and Kaabil respectively, Bhushan Kumar moved the worldwide release date to 12 May 2017.
 In early December 2016, Devgn announced 1 September 2017 as the worldwide release date.

 Soundtrack

 The soundtrack was released on 19 August 2017 by T-Series, which consists of eight songs, composed by Tanishk Bagchi, Ankit Tiwari, Abhijit Vaghani, DJ Chetas and Traditional Folk.
 The songs "Mere Rashke Qamar" and "Socha Hai" ("Kehdoon Tumhe" from the 1975 film Deewaar) are recreations for the film by lyricist Manoj Muntashir and composer Tanishk Bagchi.
 Their originals were written by Fana Buland Shehri and Sahir Ludhianvi, and were composed by Nusrat Fateh Ali Khan and R. D. Burman respectively.

 The song "Piya More" (first version) is a remake from Ankit Tiwari's old tune "Nasha Shar Pe Chadke Bhole" (from the film "Dee Saturday Night").
 Then, Tiwari changed the tune and some lyrics cause the controversy.
 This song appearance Sunny Leone and Emraan Hashmi.
 Sung by Neeti Mohan and Mika Singh.

 The song "Socha Hai" was later changed to the lyrics due to copyright issues.
 The song changed without "Socha Hai", "Kehdoon Tumhe".
-Sung by Jubin Nautiyal and Neeti Mohan without Kishore Kumar and Asha Bhoshle's additional vocals.
+Sung by Jubin Nautiyal and Neeti Mohan without Kishore Kumar and Asha Bhosle's additional vocals.
 You can listen the new version of Socha Hai in Jubin's Compilation Album: "Best Of Jubin Nautiyal" (2016) & "Best Of Jubin Nautiyal" (2020).
 But, the song is not available on some online music player like Spotify, Gaana and JioSaavn.

 T-Series later private the official video of the song "Socha Hai" and Jukebox audio video of the film.